- About Our Tours

 Mike Vondruska is the owner of Go Now Adventures, a US-based tour company specializing in México exploration travel.

-He and his design team have created a 10 day small group educational expedition to follow the same 250 mile route Cortés and his men traveled from the time they arrived on the gulf shores of present day Veracruz all the way to what is now México City to where Cortés met up with Moctezuma.
+He and his design team have created an 11 day small group educational expedition to follow the same 250 mile route Cortés and his men traveled from the time they arrived on the gulf shores of present day Veracruz all the way to what is now México City to where Cortés met up with Moctezuma.

 Along the “Route of Cortés,” Mike’s historian guide, Cuauhtemoc Benitez Patino will lead the group to explore the different areas where all the major alliances, battles, and other important events took place, explaining in detail what happened at each location.